 (Let's use the 'Expense Description' field as an example here.)

-Here you'll see the option of customising every aspect of the field as per your requirement.
+Here you'll see the option of customizing every aspect of the field as per your requirement.
 Let's delve deeper into how that's done.

 To configure how the field appears:

 You can start by changing the Display Name

 (e.g.: 'Description' instead of 'Expense description') so as to make it easier for your users to understand what needs to be filled in.